seraphina-b/1_mvp/mel_mvp/README.md

 - Add ‘Read Later’ / ‘Favourites’
 - Include more countries (right now the app just gets news from US).
 - 'About' section: information about the company and contact form.
+- Improve styling.

+## Functionality

+Setup instructions----------------------------------------

-## Styling & presentation
+## Styling

 - Tools used: **Bootstrap & Bootswatch**

-## What I have learnt
+## Presentation - What I have learnt

 - Creative process
-- React
+- React (mostly data flow between components)
-- Review: Bootstrap & Bootswatch
+- Review: Bootstrap
 - Different features of NPM, e.g. share news in social media using 'react-share'.

 This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona.